Auhrus/Docker-ARKSurvivalAscended-Server/README.md

 How do i update my ASA Server to a newer Version?

+When you have `updateonstart` on true you just need to restart the container an the Update gets downloaded.

+When you have `updateonstart` on false:
-1. First stop and remove the existing Container.
+1. Stop and remove the existing Container.
 ```bash
 docker stop CONAINER_NAME && docker rm CONAINER_NAME
 ```
-2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/Dockerized-ARKSurvivalAscended-Server?tab=readme-ov-file#deployment) with the same Volumes.
+2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/Dockerized-ARKSurvivalAscended-Server?tab=readme-ov-file#deployment) from Step 3 on with the same Volumes.

 ## Support❤️